tribalburn1/djburnWebSite/README.md

 Just wanted a place for my files in one (off site) spot.

 ## Instructions
-This repository started as a dump from the StemCenter.
+This repository started as a dump from my personal Web Site.
 The branches are for screwing around and making edits to code.

 1. You don't talk about FightClub
 2. You don't talk about FightClub